Why you should not buy a Fujifilm GFX 100S II

 Same dimensions, same weight

 The Mark II body does have a better, grippier material that feels nice and more secure when held in the hand.
-A definite improvement over the smooth finish of the Mark I, though I can see how the new material might trap more dirt when used outdoors.
+An improvement over the smooth finish of the Mark I, though I can see how the new material might trap more dirt when used outdoors.
 Will just have to wait and see.

 Improved IBIS and autofocus, but it may not matter